abdellahseid/abdellahseid/README.md

 ### 👋 Hi, I'm Abdellah Seid!

-I'm a **Junior MERN Stack Developer** based in Ethiopia.
-Passionate about building scalable web applications, I specialize in **React.js, Node.js, Express.js, and MongoDB**.
+I'm a **Front-end Developer** based in Addis Ababa, Ethiopia.
+Passionate about building scalable web applications, I specialize in **React.js, Tailwind CSS and Bootstrap CSS**.

 🚀 **What I Do:**
-- Develop dynamic and responsive **MERN stack applications**
+- Develop dynamic and responsive **Front-end applications**
 - Customize and sell **templates** for startups
 - Contribute to open-source projects and continuously learn new technologies